gitlabhq/gitlabhq/doc/user/project/packages/maven_repository.md

 Next, you must configure your project to authorize with the GitLab Maven repository.

-## Authenticating to the GitLab Maven repository
+## Authenticating to the GitLab Maven Repository

 If a project is private or you want to upload Maven artifacts to GitLab, credentials will need to be provided for authorization.
 Support is available for